Satisfactory Academic Progress Policy For Federal Financial Aid Recipients

 3) The student’s academic plan for success.

-Appeals must be submitted in writing to the Financial Aid Office at least two weeks prior to the start of the semester for which the probationary semester is sought.
+Appeals are strongly encouraged to be submitted in writing to the Financial Aid Office at least two weeks prior to the start of the semester for which the probationary semester is sought.
 While we will accept appeals during the semester, we strongly encourage students to submit appeals at least two weeks prior to the start of the semester.

 If a student is not able to achieve the required standards within one semester, s/he will be placed on an academic plan with requirements for progression toward good standing within the SAP standards.
 The academic plan may have requirements for credit completion, semester grade point average, or both.